-Typically I book during the day time at my personal (small) studio – this allows me to have more reasonable rates for privates.
+Typically I book during the day time and until I get my studio up and running am offering to come to you (at your house, depending on where you live) – this allows me to have more reasonable rates for privates.

 If you feel more comfortable with renting space, the fee will be added on to the cost of the private.